-Trinity College, one of the Republic of Ireland’s best universities.
-Trinity College Dublin School of Law is Ireland’s oldest and most prestigious law school, with distinguished professors and lecturers who are leading experts in their fields and a high-caliber population of about 680 students.
+Trinity College Dublin School of Law is Ireland’s oldest and most prestigious law school with distinguished professors and lecturers who are leading experts in their fields and a high-caliber population of about 680 students.
 Dublin is a capital city of 1 million people located on the Irish Sea, which is on the east coast or Ireland.
-Physically a small city— all the major museums and sites are within walking distance— it has a rich cultural life manifested especially in its established and experimental theatre and traditional Irish and classical music.
+Physically a small city— all the major museums and sites are within walking distance— it has a rich cultural life manifested especially in its established and experimental theater and traditional Irish and classical music.
 It is a young city, with over 100,000 college-age students in its many educational institutions.

 UNIVERSITY OF LUCERNE, SWITZERLAND